Why Talk Proposals Shouldn't be Public

 I think people who would otherwise submit a . . .

 I will walk through some of the features of Duo adding my own commentary of how well I think Duo lives up to it's promise.

 . . .

 I just started with React and decided that in order to familiarize myself with how things work I would create something useful.
 Talking with Ryan Florence he suggested making a tabs component.
 This turned out to be a great project in terms of challenging enough to really dig into React, but not so challenging that I was too focused on . . .

 Over the last year I have had the opportunity to attend a handful of large conferences and a few smaller ones.
 I also attend a couple different meetups regularly as well as organize one of my own .
 Sometimes the talks are fantastic, other times they are lackluster.
 Certainly some topics are more interesting, some presenters are more . . .

 i18n with Angular

 Angular provides support for localizing dates, numbers and currency right out of the box with the ngLocale module.

-The ngLocale module provides filters for formatting dates, numbers and . . .
+The ngLocale module provides filters for . . .